Skip to content

 That place turned out to be Paonia.

-The idea for the Paonia Food Movement came during a drive to visit a many I was dating in Crested Butte.
+The idea for the Paonia Food Movement came during a drive to visit a man I was dating in Crested Butte.
 He loved local food as much as I do, so I came stocked with a cooler full of food from local farms.
-During my years working on farms, I saw how demanding agriculture is—growing food is already a full-time job, yet farmers are also expected to handle marketing, sales, and distribution.
+I was in between jobs and trying to figure out my next step.
+I wanted to contribute to the Paonia community which I loved and I also wanted to help the farmers.

 I started with what I had, I converted outbuilding into a walk-in cooler and used my old ’98 Tacoma with a homemade topper.
+I began networking with local farmers, ranchers, and makers to see if my idea was something they would be interested in.
+It didn't take long for me to realize I was onto something.

 I believe our food system is ready to evolve.
 By strengthening local relationships between farmers and the people who eat their food, we’re building a more resilient and nourishing future together.
+Food is power and I think we should keep it local!
+If you agree, join the movement :)